astronomer/docs/software/install-airgapped.md

 Dedicated namespace pools are strongly recommended for the security of any Astronomer Software installation.
 They allow you to grant Astronomer Software permissions at the namespace level and limit cluster-level permission.

 See [Configure a Kubernetes namespace pool for Astronomer Software](namespace-pools.md) to learn how to configure pre-created namespaces in your `values.yaml` file.
 When you decide on a namespace pool implementation, apply the required changes to your cluster and `values.yaml` file.

 Do not apply the configuration to your cluster yet as described in the linked documentation - you'll be applying your complete platform configuration all at once later in this setup.

 ## Step 15: Use a third-party ingress controller

 Astronomer Software is its most secure when you supply a pre-existing ingress controller that meets your organization's strict security standards.
 Follow the steps in [Use a third-party ingress controller](third-party-ingress-controllers.md) to configure your `values.yaml` file to host your third-party ingress controller.

 Do not apply the configuration to your cluster yet as described in the linked documentation - you'll be applying your complete platform configuration all at once later in this setup.

 ## Step 16: Configure sidecar logging

 Running a logging sidecar to export Airflow task logs is essential for running Astronomer Software in a multi-tenant cluster.
 See [Export logs using container sidecars](export-task-logs.md#export-logs-using-container-sidecars) to learn how to configure logging sidecars in your `values.yaml` file.

 Do not apply the configuration to your cluster yet as described in the linked documentation - you'll be applying your complete platform configuration all at once later in this setup.

 ## Step 17: Integrate an external identity provider

-See [Integrate an auth system](integrate-auth-system.md) to configure the identity provider of your choice so that your users can join Astronomer Software in accordance with your organization's security requirements.
+Astronomer Software includes integrations for several of the most popular identity providers (IdPs), such as Okta and Microsoft Entra ID.
+Configuring an external IdP allows you to automatically provision and manage users in accordance with your organization's security requirements.
+See [Integrate an auth system](integrate-auth-system.md) to configure the identity provider of your choice in your `config.yaml` file.

+Do not apply the configuration to your cluster yet as described in the linked documentation - you'll be applying your complete platform configuration all at once later in this setup.

-## Step 17: Install Astronomer using Helm
+## Step 18: Install Astronomer using Helm

 Before completing this step, ensure that you made Astronomer's Docker images, Airflow Helm chart, and updates JSON accessible inside your network.